jimbateson/jamesbateson.co.uk/src/pages/about.md

 bannerImage: /images/c77b2442-83e7-4ac4-a75e-47364379fc4f.jpeg
 bannerImageClass: rounded
 permalink: /about/
-metaTitle: James Bateson | About Me
+metaTitle: James Bateson | Front-end Developer | About Me
 metaDesc: I'm James, a front-end developer living and working in Lancaster for Fat Media.
 I've been building for the web since 2013 and most enjoy working with HTML and CSS.